ndstephens/advanced-git/my-notes/02_Blob.md

 - When you add a file to the `index` a new `blob` is created.
   - `git add file.txt`
   - by that I mean you add a new file or an updated file to the "staging area".
-    - it has not been committed yet.
-That isn't required to create a `blob`.
+    - it has not been committed yet
-  - and remember, it's always a new `blob` being created.
+  - Remember: it's always a new `blob` being created.
 They are never mutated.

 ```sh
 $ git ls-files --stage # list blobs referenced by the index
 100644 ce013625030ba8dba906f756967f9e9ca394464a 0 file.txt
 ```

+> The `index` object exists at `.git/index`.
+It is not a directory.

 ## Inspect a blob